-Dr. Ginsberg's publications include Mind and Belief: Psychological Ascription and the Concept of Belief (1972), The Far Shore: Vipassana, The Practice of Insight (1980, 4th ed., 2009), The Inner Palace: Mirrors of Psychospirituality in Divine and Sacred Wisdom-Traditions (2002, 8th ed., 2013), Calm, Clear, and Loving: Soothing the Distressed Mind, Healing the Wounded Heart (2010; 2nd ed., 2012), Peace and War and Peace: The Heart in Transformation (2012; 2nd ed., 2015) and Mindful Raft over Troubled Waters (2015).
-Forthcoming are The Hitler Era: Philosophical, Psychological, and Historical Reckonings.
+Dr. Ginsberg's publications include Mind and Belief: Psychological Ascription and the Concept of Belief (1972), The Far Shore: Vipassana, The Practice of Insight (1980, 4th ed., 2009), The Inner Palace: Mirrors of Psychospirituality in Divine and Sacred Wisdom-Traditions (2002, 8th ed., 2013), Calm, Clear, and Loving: Soothing the Distressed Mind, Healing the Wounded Heart (2010; 2nd ed., 2012), Peace and War and Peace: The Heart in Transformation (2012; 2nd ed., 2015), Mindful Raft over Troubled Waters (2015), and The Hitler Era: Philosophical, Psychological, and Historical Reckonings.
 (2019).
 Forthcoming are (1) Death, O Death: Savoring the Human Condition and (2) Mutating Hallelujahs: The Sacred and the VIsionary Swimming in Worldly Waters.

 His tribute to a major influence in his understanding of therapy is available as a new contribution to the 4th ed. of Effective Psychotherapy: The Contribution of Hellmuth Kaiser (2018) and is entitled "Untimely Kaiserian Meditations"; the book's first edition dates from 1965.
 This 4th ed. also includes two translations from the German by him and Angela Graf-Nold (Swiss Jungian therapist and Professor of Psychology, Psychotherapy, and Psychiatry at the University of Zurich).
 The first of these two is a critical essay by Swiss psychoanalyst Gustav Bally (Kaiser's supervisor in psychoanalytic training) from early 1934, questioning Carl Gustav Jung's cooperative attitude toward the (newly Nazified) German Medical Society for Psychotherapy, and the second, an interview of Hellmuth Kaiser in 1958 by the founder of the Sigmund Freud Archives, Kurt Eissler.